openhab/openhab-docs/installation/rasppi.md

 Expand the filesystem; and from the advanced menu, change the memory split to 16.
 When are done, restart, and as good practice, run a full update

-`sudo apt-get update
-sudo apt-get upgrade`

-The easier way to install the OpenHAB runtime is via apt-get, but first we need to add a secure key and the new repository:

-`wget -qO - 'https://bintray.com/user/downloadSubjectPublicKey?username=openhab' |sudo apt-key add -
-echo "deb http://dl.bintray.com/openhab/apt-repo stable main" | sudo tee /etc/apt/sources.list.d/openhab.list
-sudo apt-get update
-sudo apt-get install openhab-runtime sudo update-rc.d openhab defaults`
+Install openHAB on Linux, see [Installation on Linux through APT](http://docs.openhab.org/installation/apt.html)

 Curiously, everything was installed as owned by “root”.
 We need to fix that with the following commands.

-`sudo chown -hR openhab:openhab /etc/openhab
+`sudo chown -hR openhab:openhab /etc/openhab`
-sudo chown -hR openhab:openhab /usr/share/openhab`
+`sudo chown -hR openhab:openhab /usr/share/openhab`

 Next, we’ll install Samba and share the configuration and user folders – this will make it easier to install add-ons and change the sitemap remotely.

-`sudo apt-get install samba samba-common-bin sudo nano /etc/samba/smb.conf`
+`sudo apt-get install samba samba-common-bin`
+`sudo nano /etc/samba/smb.conf`

 Change the workgroup name if needed, but otherwise enable WINS support: